somiaj/fvwmwiki/Readme.md

   This is because the variable is not parsed through the markdown processor.

 + If you want to generate your own main page, look at the current ones for examples on building a list from these variables.
+You need to use an index.html file to generate lists you want to be able to use links from the description variable.

 ## Building the site with Jekyll